hindu-comm/mail_stream_indology/2017/07/New_journal_South_As/90__Dominik_Wujastyk.md

 > easily granted:  http://www.brill.com/about/policies/rights-permissions
 >

-​I balk at asking permission to photocopy my own articles.
+I balk at asking permission to photocopy my own articles.
 It's just not right.
 A more equitable situation is for the author to retain copyright and issue to the publisher a license for them to do specifically what they wish.
 See some sample licenses and information here